 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

-- Lab Attendance and Clinical Skills consists of attendance and participation in lab learning and completion of defined clinical skills worksheets, psychomotor development activities and a medication management assessment.
+- 80% laboratory attendance is mandatory.
+Lab Attendance and Clinical Skills consists of attendance and participation in lab learning and completion of defined clinical skills worksheets and psychomotor development activities.
+External students will undertake this component during the mandatory residential school.
+The dates and location of the mandatory residential school are available from the Residential School Timetable (http://www.usq.edu.au/handbook/current/resschoolsched.html).

 Important assessment information